As farming continued to make advances and become more mechanised in the Mallee in the 1920s

 The early 1930s are remembered for the worst depression ever to sweep the world.
 With the depression came the controversial Rural Debt adjustment and like all businessmen Stubby lost a lot of money when all farmers debts were declared void.
 Only one farmer returned after the depression was over to pay his old debt.

 In 1932 with the introduction of Doug House's Pioneer Bus service between Bendigo and Sea Lake service to customers improved, daily papers now arrived in town at lunchtime, a vast improvement over the rail service, although magazines and the Weekly Times were still delivered by train.
 The Bendigo Advertiser now became available as were sporting goods, cordials, sheet music and gardening needs such as packet seeds.
 Cyclops and Pynors began supplying toys and Valentines introduced a range of greeting cards.
 Jewellery was also stocked and Stubby continued with his machinery agency.

-throughout the remainder of the decade by Bernice Fawcett and Isabel McClelland.
-According to Roma
+of the decade by Bernice Fawcett and Isabel McClelland.
+According to Roma (later Mrs I. Giddings)

-(later Mrs Ivan Giddings) late night shopping was available for customers on Friday night until 9 pm but
+late night shopping was available for customers on Friday night until 9 pm but was sparsely attended

 Len Lloyd and the Stubbs' Graham Paige while on holidays, thought to be PortIand.